 Search for the local bakery, get food from there, and veggies/ cheese from the supermarket, and you will have saved a ton of money on at least one of your meals per day.

-The Most Traditional and Old Food places in Mykonos
+The Most Traditional and Old Food Places

 Greeks at Bakogias